Continuation method for PDE-constrained global optimization: Analysis and application to the shallow water equations

-In the process, we have traced a path $\theta \mapsto x(\theta)$.
-By the implicit function theorem, this path exists locally and uniquely as long as $\partial G / \partial x$ is nonsingular.
-If this necessary condition is not satisfied, the path may (1) turn back on itself, (2) end, or (3) bifurcate into multiple paths.
+At singular points, the path may (1) turn back on itself, (2) end, or (3) bifurcate into multiple paths.
 Figure~\ref{fig:1} illustrates a path with a bifurcation, and highlights the point where $\partial G / \partial x$ is singular.
-Clearly, this situation is undesirable and in the following, we will look for conditions under which all points are nonsingular.
+Clearly, this situation is undesirable and in the following we will look for conditions under which all points are nonsingular.